wojtekmach/easyhtml/README.md

 EasyHTML makes working with HTML easy.

-It is a tiny wrapper around [Floki](https://hex.pm/packages/floki) that adds conveniences for HTML nodes:
+It is a tiny wrapper around [Floki](https://hex.pm/packages/floki) that adds conveniences:

   * An `Inspect` implementation to pretty-print them
   * An `Access` implementation to search them
+  * An `Enumerable` implementation to traverse them
   * A `String.Chars` implementation to convert them to text

 ## Usage